Inmate: Bodies stacked in 'macabre woodpile' in prison riot - Philly

 The prisoner who saw the riot exchanged messages with AP on the condition of anonymity because he is not allowed to have a cellphone and fears retribution from other inmates.
 He said he saw several attackers taunt a rival gang member who was badly injured.

-"I have no doubt he could have had a fighting chance if someone had simply opened the gate and let the others carry him up front," the inmate told AP.
-"The man died laying on a sidewalk with some of the people who helped kill him laughing at him and taunting him ..."
+"The man died laying on a sidewalk with some of the people who helped kill him laughing at him and taunting him," the inmate told AP.

 The inmate said he and other prisoners roamed around freely at the prison in Bishopville, about 40 miles (65 kilometers) east of Columbia.
 Hours after the violence started, no corrections officers or medical personnel attended to the dead or dying, he said.